alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

 ### Plotting to a System Unknown to the Neutron Router

-The router can only plot a route to a system that is in its database (obviously can also only give you way points that are).
+The router can only plot a route to a system that is in its database (obviously can also only give you waypoints that are).
 If your target system is not, there are several levels of fallback handling to find a system that is.

 1. Check `Next system` coordinates provided by EDDI.
 If the system is in EDSM,